Solve/Next

 Growth Gap Diagnostic

 The escalation question, systematically.
-Takes the assumptions you surfaced in Amsterdam and runs them across every capital domain your organisation is accountable for.
+Takes the assumptions you surfaced in Amsterdam and runs them across every capital domain your organization is accountable for.

 Level 2